fbpx

 Dr Gorgy says, “If a poor ovarian response happens, it doesn’t mean it’s the end of the IVF treatment.
 Investigations and alterations to medication may be able to amend the situation.
 The ovarian reserve is assessed with a blood test for the Anti-Mullarian Hormone (AMH) and an ultrasound scan looking at the antra follicle count.
 The ovarian reserve would determine the best protocol and dose of the hormone to stimulate your ovaries and produce a reasonable number of eggs.”

-Implantation Issues
+Implantation issues

 This means that the embryos failed to implant in the uterus.
 This could be because of the presence of uterine polyps, a premature increase in progesterone levels, an endometrial lining that is too thin, or an infection of the uterus.
 “It is not your fault if an embryo fails to implant,” Dr Gorgy says, “most of the time, implantation issues are beyond anyone’s control.
 We gather a comprehensive group of tests to check for the possible causes of implantation failure”.